 Zhan zhuang offers many life changing benefits.
 It is beneficial for clearing and sharpening your mind, strengthening your body and your health, effective for self-development and spirituality and essential for martial arts practice (a whole book as a topic in an of itself can be written about the martial aspect).

 Zhan zhuang is a challenging exercise that requires careful study ensuring that all of the different aspects are done correctly and align, but with the correct teacher and guidance, anyone can learn it and get the benefits of practicing it.

 In this article we revealed some of the main aspects but purposefully did not delve too deeply.
 This is because if you would like to learn more about zhan zhaung we recommend you Learn how to do it from a Teacher.
-This is so that you get the best possible start to practice and so that you avoid doing it incorrectly and avoid energy deviations .You can only read so much about Zhan Zhuang and certain secret aspects are very difficult to understand if you are learning from texts or pre-recorded videos.
+This is so that you get the best possible start to practice and so that you avoid doing it incorrectly and avoid energy deviations .You can only read so much about Zhan Zhuang and certain secret aspects are very difficult to understand if you are learning only from texts or pre-recorded videos.
 Just like sensing the correct standing position: You have to feel it!
-So please, if you would like to try zhan zhuang, find yourself a good teacher and Try It and step into an amazing new journey that is likely to keep you engaged and moving in wonder for years to come!
+So please, if you would like to try zhan zhuang, find yourself a good teacher and Try It and step into an amazing new journey that is likely to keep you engaged standing still yet moving in wonder for years to come!

 If you would like to get the bets possible start to learning and/or deepening your Zhan Zhuang practice, feel free to contact us on: firstname.lastname@example.org or take the opportunity to take advantage of this offer which insludes a fee consultation: https://www.daodeqigong.com/skype-consult-offer